Complex Ops

 dilation=1,

-padding: int | Tuple[int, ...] = 0,
+padding: int | tuple[int, ...] = 0,

 ) -> Tensor

-Applies a convolution over a tensor with a given weight
+Applies a convolution over a tensor with a given weight and optional bias.

 Note